The Answer to Alzheimer's Could Lie in SuperAgers

 SuperAgers Have Larger, Thicker Brains

-Surprisingly, a small area of the anterior region of the cingulate cortex, which is involved with complex functions such as emotion, empathy, impulse control and decision-making, had greater thickness in SuperAgers than was seen in even their middle-aged counterparts.
+Surprisingly, a small area of the anterior cingulate cortex, which is involved in complex functions such as emotion, empathy, impulse control, and decision-making, had greater thickness in SuperAgers than in even their middle-aged counterparts.

 87 Percent Fewer Tau Tangles

-Tau protein is important for transporting nutrients to nerves and is needed for cell communication.
+Tau protein is important for transporting nutrients to neurons and for cell communication.
 In Alzheimer's disease, tau forms tangles that lead to brain cell death.
-In fact, tau has long been considered a key marker for dementia, more so than the better known amyloid plaques.
+In fact, tau has long been considered a key marker for dementia, more so than the better-known amyloid plaques.

 Taking a Holistic Approach